-For breakfast on the Hilo side of the island, we just love Ken’s House of Pancakes.
-A classic diner, they offer just about everything imaginable on the menu, and at a pretty fair price.
+If we're in Hilo and it's time for breakfast, we just love Ken’s House of Pancakes, a classic diner.
+They offer just about everything imaginable on the menu, and at a pretty fair price.
 Nothing fancy, just good eats.

-Otherwise you’ll probably find us at Café Pesto, a very nice place to enjoy a relaxing meal with superior service in downtown Hilo.
+Otherwise you’ll probably find us at Café Pesto, one of the very nice Hilo restaurants to enjoy a relaxing meal with great service, in downtown Hilo.

 When hunger strikes as you are out exploring Hawaii Volcanoes National Park and the Kilauea Volcano, there is a small handful of interesting restaurant options in Volcano Village.

 You probably weren't expecting to see luaus on a list of restaurants in Hawaii, but for traditional Hawaiian food and a fun & entertaining dinner alternative, consider a Big Island luau.
 Watch hula and other dances as performers recreate the celebration rituals of various cultures.
 Fun for the entire family, there are at least a couple of options available each night of the week.

 The Kona coast is one of the richest areas in the world for growing superior coffee beans.
 The rich volcanic soil, ample moisture and just the right amount of sunshine along the slopes of the Hualalai volcano make for ideal growing conditions for the much sought-after Kona coffee bean.